-The Brong Ahafo Region which now has twenty nine (29) administrative and political Districts is located in the Southern part of Ghana.
+The Brong Ahafo Region which now has thirty two (32) administrative and political Districts is located in the Southern part of Ghana.
 With its capital as Sunyani, the Brong-Ahafo Region shares Boundaries to the north by the Black Volta and to the east the Volta Lake.
-It is bounded to the south by the Ashanti, Western and Eastern Regions of Ghana
+It is bounded to the south by the Ashanti, Western and Eastern Regions of Ghana.

 It was created on 4th April 1959 (by the Brong Ahafo Region Act No. 18 of 1959).
 The Act defined the area of the Brong Ahafo Region to consist of the northern and the western part of the then Ashanti Region and included the Prang and Yeji areas that before the enactment of the Act formed part of the Northern Region.